 You set your rate of pay.
 It’s flexible and tailored to you.
 And the best part is that there’s no transaction of actual money, and so no awkward discussions!

-Ready to give the Mannies (or Nannies!) on bubble a go?
-Get the app today.
+Ready to give the Mannies (or Nannies!) on Bubble a go?
+Download the app today.